 Alternative loans are available to students who are not eligible for financial aid or who need additional funds to meet educational expenses.
 Your eligibility is determined by the cost of attendance minus other financial aid/resources, and/or the annual loan maximum amount determined by your loan lender.

 Because alternative loans are not guaranteed by the federal government, they must be insured privately.
-In most case, this extra cost is passed to the borrower in the form of higher fees and interest rates.
+In most cases, this extra cost is passed to the borrower in the form of higher fees and interest rates.
 In addition, the lender will review your credit history, as well as other factors, to determine whether or not they will lend to you.
 You may be denied by one lender and approved by another because of the different ways they interpret your information.

 Who Needs an Alternative Loan?